What Are Business Operations Managers and What Do They Do?

-“If you consider yourself good at everything, but not great at anything, this is the job for you,” Emad ElShawa, senior manager of business operations and strategy at Fundbox, told Built In about the role.
+“If you consider yourself good at everything, but not great at anything, this is the job for you,” Emad ElShawa, senior manager of business operations and strategy at Fundbox, told Built In in 2020 about the role.

 As companies expand and grow more complex, they often need someone who can work cross-functionally to align teams, steer projects and get stuff done.

 What Is a Business Operations Manager?

 Depending on the industry and size and stage of the company, business operations may manifest in different ways.

 Essentially, biz ops is about strategically managing a company’s resources, making its processes standardized, smoothed and streamlined.
 That way, costs can go down, employee performance can go up and the organization can run more efficiently.

 About 143,000 business operations manager positions are expected to open by 2029, representing about 5.8 percent growth, according to projections by the Bureau of Labor Statistics.